Future Tenses with Music! 🚀

 Below you can see a template that will help you reflect and create your own English learning plan.

-How to Write a Formal Email
+How to Write a Formal Email for the B1 Preliminary Test or IELTS General Training

 Formal emails are the ones that people write to people they don’t know well.
-The language used in this type of emails is more formal and polite.
+The language used in these types of emails is more formal and polite.

 informal emailformal email